MicrosoftDocs/windows-dev-docs/hub/dev-drive/index.md

 ![Delete a Dev Drive in Windows Settings](../images/dev-drive-delete.png)

-The Dev Drive will now be deleted. **However**, if you have attempted to delete a Dev Drive, but see that storage space still appears to be allocated to it, another step may be required.

-It could be that the VHD hosting the Dev Drive was attached as a virtual disk (rather than created in unallocated disk space or repurposing an existing disk volume).
-In this case, you will need to first detach the virtual disk so that the VHD file hosting the Dev Drive can be deleted, following these steps:
+The Dev Drive will now be deleted. **However**, if the Dev Drive was created as a new VHD, the VHD will need to be deleted to reclaim the storage space used by that VHD.
+To accomplish this, you must detach the virtual disk so that the VHD file hosting the Dev Drive can be deleted, following these steps:

 1. Open the Disk Management tool by entering "Computer Management" in the search box on the taskbar.
 Select **Disk Management** under the Storage heading.
 Select the **Disk** (not the Volume) of the Dev Drive.
 Right-click the selected Disk hosting the Dev Drive and, from the resulting menu, select **Detach VHD**.
 2. A pop-up window will appear informing you that detaching a virtual hard disk will make it unavailable.
 3. Once detached, the VHD can be deleted.
-Right-click and select **Delete Volume...**.

 ![Screenshot of the Disk Management tool showing that the VHD can be selected and Detach VHD is an option in the action menu.](../images/dev-drive-disk-management-detach-vhd.png)